Sub-Doppler cooling

-Sub-Doppler cooling is a class of laser cooling techniques that reduce the temperature of atoms and molecules below the Doppler cooling limit.
-Doppler cooling processes have a cooling limit that is characterized by the momentum recoil from the emission of a photon from the particle.
+In atomic, molecular, and optical physics, sub-Doppler cooling is a class of laser cooling techniques that reduce the temperature of atoms and molecules below the Doppler cooling limit.
+In experiment implementation, Doppler cooling is limited by the broad natural linewidth of the lasers used in cooling.
+Regardless of the transition used, however, Doppler cooling processes have an intrinsic cooling limit that is characterized by the momentum recoil from the emission of a photon from the particle.
+This is called the recoil temperature and is usually far below the linewidth-based limit mentioned above.
+By laser cooling methods beyond the two-level approximations of atoms, temperature below this limit can be achieved.